 Both are coerced into the marriage.
 Can they learn to get on with each other and forge the lives they want for themselves, or is Will’s wish for revenge on his father going to harm his wife as well?

-Work in progress – First and second drafts done, and with the development editor.
-Fingers crossed she doesn’t want too much rewriting!
+Work in progress – First and second drafts done, and comments back from the development editor.
+About to start the recommended rewrites!

 (working title) Book 2 of The Marstone Series, publishing early 2019